OlegDrobina/ForHomeworks/homework_3/README.md

 1 0 3 6 9

 The tasks were completed in the way the end-user who starts the program will see the alert that asks to select the task to check.
-The user can stop the execution of the program by clicking the "Cancel" button in the start alert window.
+Additionally at the very beginning the end user is informed that the "Cancel" button can be clicked to stop the program execution.

-Based on option selected the specific task results will be demonstrated.
+Based on option selected the specific task results will be demonstrated, a correspondent method

+processTheFirstTask
+processTheSecondTask
+processTheThirdTask

+will be triggered.

+NOTE: I'm sure that the code in task 3 can be written more clear, but so far I haven't figured if (and how?) it can be.
+The number of "if" inside "if" statements is confusing, but they are needed to check cases like:

+1. Five digits text is inserted?
+2. Empty string is inserted?
+3. Cancel button is clicked?
+Or the page was refreshed?
+4. Was the number inserted or some numbers and text?